EQMG/Acid/Documents/GUIDELINES.md

 # Acid Guidelines
-January 6, 2019
+May 22, 2019

 This document is a rough outline for guidelines for Acid.
 This document covers the languages of C++, C#, and GLSL.
-Acid is licenced on the MIT Licence, read more on our [LICENSE.md](LICENSE.md) file.
-For more about the project read our read more on our [README.md](README.md) file.
+Acid is licenced on the MIT Licence, read more on our [LICENSE.md](../LICENSE.md) file.
+For more about the project read our read more on our [README.md](../README.md) file.

-You may also import default settings for [CLion](Documents/CLion-Settings.jar), or [Visual Studio Resharper](Documents/Resharper.DotSettings).
+You may also import default settings for [CLion](CLion-Settings.jar), or [Visual Studio Resharper](Resharper.DotSettings).

 # Introduction
 This is a set of guidelines for Acid C++17, and GLSL 450.
 Our guideline is setup for the best code performance, documentation, uniformaty, and readability.